obsidianmd/obsidian-help/en/Obsidian Sync/Collaborate on a shared vault.md

 ![[version-history-collaboration.png]]^version-history-image

-### Limitations
+## Limitations

 Be aware that Obsidian Sync has [[Sync limitations|Limitations]] that may affect your team:

 - The maximum number of collaborators on a shared vault is 10 users.
-- The maximum file size for attachments is 200 MB.
+- The maximum file size for attachments depends on the [[Plans and storage limits|plan]] of your remote vault host, with 5MB for the Standard Plan and 200MB for the Plus Plan.